SRHR EDUCATION FOR YOUTH

 Health Rights

-“To maintain one’s sexual and reproductive health, people need access to accurate information and the safe, effective, affordable and acceptable contraception method of their choice.
+“To maintain sexual and reproductive health, people need access to accurate information and the safe, effective, affordable, and acceptable contraception method of their choice.”

 They must be informed and empowered to protect themselves from sexually transmitted infections.